Contractor Prequalification Program

 - compliance with the law

 Prime contractors certified as an emerging or small local business under the City's Small Local Business Enterprise (SLBE) program may, upon submittal of their bond letter, be prequalified to bid up to $1 million or their single-project bond limit, whichever is less.
 For more information and detailed requirements visit the SLBE Program.

-To become prequalified to bid only on small projects valued at $1 million or less, prime contractors who are not SLBE certified must register as a vendor, complete the online Prequalification Program Application with references and submit a complete, current financial statement and a current bond letter.
-A complete financial statement must include, at a minimum, a balance sheet, a statement of income and retained earnings and a statement of cash flow.
+To become prequalified to bid on City of San Diego public works projects, all other contractors must complete the online Prequalification Program Application and submit a current, complete financial statement and a current bond letter addressed to The City of San Diego.
+A complete financial statement must include, at a minimum, a balance sheet, statement of income and retained earnings and statement of cash flow.

 The range of projects on which the prime contractor will be prequalified to bid is determined by the following: